dSONIQ Realphones

 Headphone Tuning EQ

-It's possible to fine-tune standard correction profiles if necessary.
-This feature can be useful for compensating for differences between your headphone speakers, addressing hearing impairments, or simply changing sound to your personal preference.
+You can fine-tune standard correction profiles as needed.
+This feature is useful for adjusting differences between your headphone speakers, compensating for hearing impairments, or changing sound to your personal preference.

 Correction Realphones

-Headphone Tuning EQ includes 14 customizable filters and additional features to simplify sound adjustment.
-You can save your equalizer settings as separate EQ snapshots and export/import them as files.
+Headphone Tuning EQ includes 14 customizable filters and features for easy sound adjustment.
+You can save your settings as EQ snapshots and export/import them as files.

 Correction Realphones